defi-wonderland/op-handbook/docs/stack/previous-knowledge.md

 However, anyone can run their own full node or verifier.
 These nodes re-derive the chain from public data, validate the sequencer's work, and can also propose or challenge output proposals in systems with permissionless fault proofs.

 Sequencer decentralization is a future goal of the OP Stack.
-The current design keeps it centralized for simplicity and stability, but the architecture is modular enough to enables distributed block production (e.g., via elections or shared slots).
+The current design keeps it centralized for simplicity and stability, but the architecture is modular enough to enable distributed block production and signing (e.g., via elections or shared slots).

 ## Reorgs